oicr-gsi/vcf-diff/README.md

 ## 1. Join VCF fields from two different tools with call_joiner.pl

 Join VCFs genotype fields produced by two different methods into one file.
 Either vcf or gzipped vcf may be used.
+This is pretty memory intensive, with 2 ~200MB vcf files needing about 10GB of RAM.
 ```
-perl call_joiner.pl --gatk sample.gatk.vcf --sentieon sample.sentieon.vcf > sample.combined.vcf
+perl call_joiner.pl --gatk sample.gatk.vcf --sentieon sample.sentieon.vcf > sample.combined.df
 ```

 This produces a file that looks like this and can be read into R.